qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * the |checkbox| :guilabel:`Background` enables or disables a background color.
   Click on the **[Color...]** button to display a dialog where you pick a color ou choose frome a custom setting.
   Transparency can also be adjusted throught the **alpha** field.
 * Use the :guilabel:`Item ID` to create a relationship to other print composer items.
+It is used with QGIS server and any potential web client.
+You can set an ID on an item (e.g. a map and a label) and then the web client can send properties to set a property (e.g. label text) for that specific item.
+The GetProjectSettings command will lists what items and which IDs are available in a layout.
 * :guilabel:`Rendering` mode can be selected in the option field.
 See Rendering_Mode_ .

 .. _Rendering_Mode: